terresquall/html-minifier/readme.md

 Unzip the downloaded file into the plugin folder in your blog and activate it in WP-Admin.
 Alternatively, you can just download it directly from WP-Admin and activate it.

 == Changelog ==

+= 2.2.0 =
+*Release Date - 9 May 2018*

+* Re-added the features from version 2.1.2 (see below).
+* Fixed some bugs that occurred with .htaccess writing for the Advanced Features, due to not locking .htaccess when writing the file.
+* Fixed a bug where the .htaccess file is written multiple times when the database is updated.
+* Options that modify .htaccess should be much more stable now, with the major fixes applied to how .htaccess is written.
+* Added some mouse over tool tips notifications for the more "dangerous" options.

+= 2.1.5 =
+*Release Date - 8 May 2018*

+* Bug-fix: Rolled back the files to version 2.1.1 as versions 2.1.2 to 2.1.4 contained severe errors.

 = 2.1.4 =
 *Release Date - 8 May 2018*